strobertson/predictionassignment/code/write-up.md

 ## Synopsis

-The purpose of this paper is to document the development of a machine learning model that can categorise workout meassurements into one of 5 groups.
+The purpose of this paper is to document the development of a machine learning model that can categories workout measurements into one of 5 groups.
 As part of the development this will include testing a number of models and identifying the one with the lowest potential out of sample error.

 ## Environment prep